fadeevab/mediator-pattern-rust/README.md

 **Nevertheless, we don't surrender.**

-## The 1st Try: Cross-Referencing with `Rc<RefCell<..>>`
+## Cross-Referencing with `Rc<RefCell<..>>`

 There is an example of a [Station Manager example in Go][4].
-Trying to convert it into Rust with a direct approach leads to mimicking a typical OOP through reference counting and borrow checking with mutability in runtime (which has quite unpredictable behavior in runtime with panics here and there).
+Trying to make it with Rust leads leads to mimicking a typical OOP through reference counting and borrow checking with mutability in runtime (which has quite unpredictable behavior in runtime with panics here and there).

 👉 Here is a Rust implementation: [mediator-dynamic](https://github.com/fadeevab/mediator-pattern-rust/mediator-dynamic)